The City of Melville has an active, engaged Neighbourhood Watch (NHW) group.

 - Connect to your local police Palmyra @PalmyraPol or Murdoch Police @MurdochPol on Twitter

-- Look out and report suspicious behaviour to police and the CSS.
-Who you gonna call?
+- Look out and report suspicious behaviour to police and the CSS

 - Get a NHW bin sticker and display it on your bin